 - Blood Knight: She really enjoyed being a Ranger, hence why she's so disappointed that an injury sustained during the NCR-Brotherhood War prevented her from serving in the field anymore.

 - Foil: To General Oliver.
-Both are Jerk Ass jingoistic military commanders with personal ulterior motives.
+Both are Jerkass jingoistic military commanders with personal ulterior motives.
 With Oliver, it's personal glory, with Moore, it's revenge.
 Unlike Oliver, Moore isn't willing to risk the lives of her soldiers for this (which is why she sends you) and almost everything she does is tactically and strategically sound, and can be justified as being in the Republic's best interests, even if that's not why she's doing them.

 - General Ripper: Especially towards the Brotherhood.
 Partially justified because in the battle of HELIOS ONE, she received a crippling injury which forced her early retirement as a ranger that she is very bitter about, even though she was promoted to Colonel after that.
 Also justified because the Brotherhood had previously attacked the NCR after allying with them, so it makes sense that she'd be paranoid if you get them to sign a peace treaty.

-- It's All About Me: JE Sawyer pointed out on his Formspring that Moore enjoyed her position as a ranger and a colonel because it gave her the power to do whatever the hell she wanted, in contrast to the more mature and responsible attiude most other rangers have.
+- It's All About Me: JE Sawyer pointed out on his Formspring that Moore enjoyed her position as a ranger and a colonel because it gave her the power to do whatever the hell she wanted, in contrast to the more mature and responsible attitude most other rangers have.
 She also has no qualms risking the Courier's life to settle personal grudges.

 - Jade-Colored Glasses: Col. Moore has been with the NCR for decades now and served 5 tours in the Brotherhood war where she was severely injured and Kicked Upstairs.
 Her discussions of her past work have her discuss how she misses being out on patrol and being a desk jockey isn't her thing with one of the most bitter tones in the game.

-- Jerkass: J.E.
-Sawyer states that Moore deserves to have evil karma, which she is in the mod that he created.
+- Jerkass: She tends to have a rather abrasive attitude with the player even if you have Idolized reputation with the NCR.J.E.
+Sawyer states that Moore deserves to have evil karma, which she does in the mod that he created.

 - Kick the Dog: Although somewhat justified considering the various factions of Vegas, she favors aggressive military action towards even the Kings, one of the few good factions of the Mojave.
 Justified because she has no way of knowing that the Kings are good; all she knows is that they attacked the NCR several times, including assaulting a military outpost (and getting their asses handed to them).
 This is because Pacer is actively trying to incite a full scale war between the NCR and Kings out of his own xenophobia.